-All of our Core and Gold IRAs have access to a checking bank account, which has the ability to send money to almost any allowed investment.
+All of our Silver and Gold IRAs have access to a checking bank account, which has the ability to send money to almost any allowed investment.
 A physical checkbook is not necessary, but a nice way to send money from your IRA LLC's checking account.

 What are some of the advantages of the checkbook control model?